SatishJ12/AWS_SAA_2019/README.md

 # AWS_SAA_2019
-Guide on how to prepare for AWS SAA-C01
+Guide on how to prepare for AWS SAA-C01(Solutions Architect Associate exam)

 This guide is about my journey while I was preparing for AWS SAA-C01 certification exam.
 I am still at initial stage but thinking that I will complete the course and try to finish the exam by the end of Aug, 2019.